beeper/beepycli/README.md

 soon).

 ## Download
 You can find the latest binaries precompiled in [GitHub Actions].

-If you're on Linux, you're done!
+If you're on Linux, this is all you need!
 If you're on macOS, make sure to run `brew install libolm` before using the CLI.

-Alternatively, you can build it yourself by cloning the repo and running `go build .`.
+Alternatively, you can build it yourself by cloning the repo and running `go build`.
 Building requires Go 1.20 or higher, and a `libolm` installation.

-`beepycli` supports x86_64 and arm64 on Linux and macOS, and arm7 on Linux.
-Windows is not supported natively, please use WSL.

 ## Usage
 To log in to your Beeper account and install `gomuks`—the Beeper client